 Can Meibomian Gland Dysfunction Be Treated?

 Yes.
 After diagnosis, your eye doctor will choose from a variety of treatments available.

 The earlier MGD is detected, the better.
 If not treated early on, it can cause corneal damage and even vision loss.
-If you feel eye irritation and suspect you have MGD, contact The Dry Eye Center at Drs.
+If you feel eye irritation and suspect you have MGD, contact Drs.
 Farkas, Kassalow, Resnick & Associates today to schedule your appointment.

-The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients from New York City, The East Side, Roslyn, and Nassau County, throughout New York.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island, and Nassau County, throughout New York.